Geologists Start With Sedimentary Rocks

 This is where the study of geology starts to get very cool.
-This happens when we take modern-day examples like the Mississippi Delta (above), and find ancient systems that are very much the same.
+It happens when we take modern-day examples like the Mississippi Delta (above), and find ancient systems that are very much the same.

 During Red Fork time (about 300 million years ago), most of Roger Mills County, Oklahoma was under water.
 Sediments from a river to the east poured into the ocean near the green arrow.
 The sand from the river spread out on the sea floor and formed a huge stratigraphic trap called the Red Fork delta.
 The Red Fork Delta is represented by the greenish area.

 The brown triangles indicate oil and gas (mainly gas) wells that produce from the Red Fork formation.